Calamari/BehaviorTree.js/README.md

 ## How to use

-First of all, I should mention that it is possible to use this library also in common-js environment like node v8.
+First, I should mention that it is possible to use this library also in common-js environment like node v8.
 For this to work, you should switch all `import` statements with `require()` statements.

 So instead of